thomasgauvin/react-router-hono-durable-objects-chatrooms/README.md

 # React-Router + Hono + Durable Objects WebSockets Chatrooms, on Cloudflare

 Are you trying to build WebSockets-enabled real-time collaboration, on top of Durable Objects using Hono and React Router?
+And using Durable Object's Hibernating WebSockets API?
 Look no further:

 ```
 npm create cloudflare@latest -- --template thomasgauvin/react-router-hono-durable-objects-chatrooms